austingray/reaxpress/README.md

 # Reaxpress

-An Express/React boilerplate with a CLI for rapid prototyping.
+The goal of Reaxpress is to provide an extendable boilerplate for creating React/Express applications that reuse React components on the server and client and doesn't require redundant calls to the server to render the client view.

 ### Features:

  - A CLI for generating routes and boilerplate code
- - Universal React components for server and client side rendering
+ - Universal React components
- - Data sharing between server and client
+ - Ubiquitous view state data sharing between server and client
+ - Basic user auth using [passport](http://passportjs.org/)

 ### CLI